Connor Wong Preview, Player Props: Red Sox vs. Yankees

 Connor Wong At The Plate

-- Wong has had an RBI in 19 games this year (21.6%), including seven multi-RBI outings (8.0%).
-He has also driven home three or more of his team's runs in one contest.
+- In 22.5% of his games this season, Wong has had at least one RBI.
+He's picked up more than one in 9.0% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.